TCtobychen/IntrotoAlgorithm/README.md

 ### Note:

-I'm actually doing problems not only in *Introduction to algorithms* but also the purple book of *Liurujia* and some NOIP problems for training.
+I'm actually doing problems not only in *Introduction to algorithms* but also the purple book of *Liurujia* and some NOIP problems for training, and now also Luogu training.